letsencrypt/website/content/post/2018-04-02-sct-encoding.markdown

       }
 ```

-We've found the "extnID".
+We've found the `extnID`.
 The "critical" field is omitted because it has the
 default value (false).
-Next up is the extnValue.
+Next up is the `extnValue`.
 This has the type
-OCTET STRING, which has the tag "0x04".
-OCTET STRING means "here's
+`OCTET STRING`, which has the tag "0x04". `OCTET STRING` means "here's
 a bunch of bytes!"
 In this case, as described by the spec, those bytes
 happen to contain more DER.
 This is a fairly common pattern in X.509
 to deal with parameterized data.
 For instance, this allows defining a